Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Some conjectures and open problems

 A natural question is the following.
 Assume $f:(0,\infty)\to(0,\infty)$ is a decreasing convex function and let $K(x,y)=f(|x-y|^2)$.
-Which lattices $\Lambda\subset\mathbb R^d$ of determinant $1$ maximize the polarization value
+Which lattices $\Lambda\subset\mathbb R^2$ of determinant $1$ maximize the polarization value

 We note that under rapid decay conditions on $f$ that ensure that the sum in \eqref{pol_periodic} converges, there exist optimizers $\Lambda, y$ that realize the above value.
 In dimension $d=2$ we conjecture that for completely monotone $f,$ the optimizer of \eqref{pol_periodic} is the hexagonal lattice $A_2$.
-In \cite{yuthesis} it is shown that the minimum in \eqref{pol_periodic} for $\Lambda$ equal to $A_2$ for such $f$ occurs at the centroids of the equilateral triangles that divide each fundamental domain in half.
-It is reasonable to contemplate the possibility that, in dimension $d=24,$ the Leech lattice is likewise universally optimal for polarization among lattices in $\mathbb R^{24}$.
-(For some related results for the case of $f(r)=e^{-\alpha r}$, see \cite{betpet}.)
+In \cite{yuthesis} it is shown that the minimum in \eqref{pol_periodic} for such $f$ and $\Lambda=A_2$ occurs at the centroids of the equilateral triangles that divide each fundamental domain in half.

-The configuration that realizes the best covering among lattices is known in dimensions $1\le d\le5$ and in all these cases it is the lattice $A_d^*$.
-It is conjectured that the best covering in $d=24$ is given by the Leech lattice; however in dimension $d=8$ it is known that the best covering amongst lattices is not realized by the $E_8$ lattice, which is outperformed by the $A_8^*$ lattice (see \cite[Chapter 2, Sec.
-1.3]{ConwSlBook}).